peaktwilight/DarkLink/README.md

 #### 1. **Set Up Two SOCKS5 Listeners**

-- In the DarkLink web UI, create two SOCKS5 listeners (everything apart from URI setup is free to be configured):
+- In the MicroC2 web UI, create two SOCKS5 listeners (everything apart from URI setup is free to be configured):
   - **Listener 1**: For the agent on VM1 (e.g., port 8443)
   - **Listener 2**: For the agent on VM2 (e.g., port 8444)